duo311/duo311/README.md

 ## 🧠 About Me

 - 🎯 I'm an **aspiring AI/ML developer** focused on the world of Large Language Models
-- 🔨 Currently building a **Resume Screener** — an AI tool that matches resumes to job descriptions using LLMs
+- 🔨 Built a **Resume Screener** — an AI tool that matches resumes to job descriptions using LLMs
 - 📚 Deep-diving into **LLM basics**, **prompt engineering**, and **API integration**
 - 🌱 Honest about where I am: *intermediate beginner, learning fast, building in public*
 - 💡 Believer in learning by doing — every project teaches me something new